tillbiskup/evedata/docs/architecture.rst

 #.
 Create a mixin class (abstract interface) with the three attributes and use multiple inheritance/implements.

 As obvious from the UML diagram, the last option has been chosen.
 The name "DeviceMetadata" resembles the hierarchy in the ``scml.setup`` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.

+.. admonition:: Points to discuss further (without claiming to be complete)

+    Currently none... ;-)

 Some comments (not discussions any more, though):